kaichiuwong/hrl_unity_demo/docs/Readme.md

 2. Export a new executable
 3. Rename 'ppo.hca' folder to 'ppo' folder.
 4. Rename one of 'trainer_HRL.py' to 'trainer.py' in ppo folder.
-5. Restart the traing as above steps
+5. Restart the training as above steps

+## Switch back to Original Trainer
+1. Modify the number of observation of Brain in Unity back to the original setting
+2. Export a new executable
+3. Rename 'ppo.org' folder to 'ppo' folder.
+4. Restart the training as above steps